The top turtle stories from Parks Canada, 2018–2019

-The year 2018 has been a memorable year for turtles at Parks Canada.
+The past two years have been a memorable time for turtles at Parks Canada.
 From protecting turtle nests to releasing young turtles into the wild, staff had their hands full with these important (and never hasty) reptiles.

 But we need to move fast to help this ancient group of animals.
 “Turtles are among the most threatened of the major groups of vertebrates,” writes biologist Jeffrey Lovich and his co-authors in the journal BioScience.